Bi5hoi/Bi5hoi/README.md

 👋 About Me

-Junior Back-End Developer with hands-on experience in developing desktop applications using .NET Framework, C#, Windows Forms, and Windows Services.
-Skilled in building data access layers with ADO.NET, SQL Server, and T-SQL.
-Strong understanding of data structures and software design principles.
-Experienced in designing and implementing RESTful APIs using ASP.NET Core with JWT authentication, applying Repository Pattern, Dependency Injection, and SOLID Principles.
-Proficient in LINQ and Entity Framework Core for efficient data access and manipulation.
-Currently expanding expertise in web development technologies and modern full-stack architecture.
+I’m an entry-level .NET Back-End Developer with strong fundamentals in C#, OOP, and Data Structures.

+I built desktop projects using .NET Framework (Windows Forms, Windows Services), integrated with SQL Server and T-SQL.
+I’m comfortable building data access layers using ADO.NET, and I use clean code practices and solid design principles.

+I’m currently learning and practicing ASP.NET Core Web API concepts, including RESTful design and JWT authentication, while applying SOLID Principles, Dependency Injection, and the Repository Pattern.
+I’ve also started learning HTML as part of my web development journey.

 🚀 Tech Stack
 🧠 Languages